jortel/gofer/docs/sphinx/examples/python.rst

  from gofer.proxy import Agent
  from gofer.messaging.async import ReplyConsumer

- # specify a correlation tag to be used to correlate the responses.
+ # specify a reply route to be used for asynchronous responses.

- ctag = 'tasks'
+ reply_to = 'tasks'

  # create my listener class